Civil Engineering Building (H20)

 Professor in the School of Civil and Environmental Engineering

-Dr Adrian Russell is an Associate Professor in Geotechnical Engineering and an Australian Research Council Future Fellow in the School of Civil and Environmental Engineering at UNSW and a member of the Centre for Infrastructure and Engineering Safety (CIES).
+Adrian Russell is a Professor in Geotechnical Engineering and an Australian Research Council Future Fellow in the School of Civil and Environmental Engineering at UNSW and Deputy Director of the Centre for Infrastructure and Engineering Safety (CIES).

 As a geotechnical engineer, Russell looks to understand how infrastructure such as tailings storages, buildings, foundations, roads, tunnels, bridges, railways and ports interact with the ground.
 His research interests include soil mechanics, rock mechanics and the mechanics of fibre reinforced geomaterials and their use in infrastructure to increase strength and failure resistance.
 Able to recognise the value of academic-industry partnerships, a number of his research ideas have been successfully implemented within industry including the development of a new type of soil-cement-fibre mix technology for use in retaining wall systems to reduce cost and embodied carbon in partnership with Wagstaff Piling Pty Ltd, and the development of a technique to prevent blockages in ore passes in partnership with Glencore Pty Ltd.